csajedi/syna-starling/content/_index/services/simulation.md

 +++
-title = "Simulation and Modeling" weight = 20
+title = "Tokenomics: Simulation and Modeling" weight = 20

 [asset]
   icon = "fas fa-chart-area"
 +++

-We provide state of the art simulation and modeling support for intentional token designs.
+We bring experience in state of the art simulation and modeling support from a wide spread of scientific disciplines.
+This expertise is put to use in our tokenomics design process that includes formal methods, agent-based modeling and historical context.